 When the application form is submitted, an application will be saved to your database.
-If the job application method is ’email’, the employer will also receive an email notification.
+The employer will receive an email notification if the job application method is ’email’.

 Once an Application’s status has been set to “Hired”, the message “This position has been filled” will appear on the job listing.

 Note: You can also add the shortcode

 [job_apply id="X"] to a page to display only the application form for a particular job listing.
 Substitute the X with the ID of the job for which you wish to have the application form.

 Starting in version 3.0.0 of the plugin, you can create multiple application forms for your job listings.